Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: Topic Clustering

 \textbf{Greedy Clustering.} Semantic units are considered to belong to the same topic if they exhibit both textual consistency (as defined by $p_\text{text}$) and visual correlation (as defined by $p_\text{vis}$).
 Specifically, we adopt an approach analogous to the Louvain method~\cite{blondel2008fast}.
 Louvain method is a greedy, iterative algorithm designed to optimize modularity, a metric quantifying the density of connections within communities relative to connections between them.
 The process begins by assigning each semantic unit to its own distinct community.
 Subsequently, for each unit, the algorithm evaluates whether moving it to a neighboring community would increase the overall modularity.
 This step is repeated iteratively until no individual move can further enhance modularity.
 This process, consequently, results in a partitioning of the semantic units into distinct topic clusters.

-\textbf{Sensitivity Analysis.} We conducted a sensitivity analysis to evaluate the impact of the hyperparameter $\tau_\text{vis}$, used in visual correlation step of topic clustering, on the final performance.
+\textbf{Sensitivity Analysis.} We conducted a sensitivity analysis to evaluate the impact of the hyperparameter $\tau_\text{vis}$ on the final performance.
 As detailed in \Cref{tab:appendix_ablation_cluster}, the results indicate that employing a stricter threshold for matching candidate semantic units generally leads to improved performance.
 Consequently, based on this analysis, we set $\tau_\text{vis} = 0.9$ for all experimental setups.